Under Florida labor laws, breaks are not required.

 The experienced employment attorneys at BrewerLong work exclusively for employers.
 We provide many services to help employers anticipate and head off potential legal problems.
 These services include drafting company policies and procedures and employee handbooks.

-If you want to learn more about how we can help you craft the right policies for your company, give us a call or contact us online for a free consultation.
+If you want to learn more about how we can help you craft the right policies for your company, give us a call or contact us online for a consultation.